cyriacbijun/Face-recognition/README.md

 Face-Recognition:

 I used the Haar classifier for face detectiona nd then the Local Binary Patterns Histograms (LBPH) Face Recognizer for the recognizer to tarin and predict the images

+Using Convulsion Neural Network(CNN):

+Here we use CNN for furthur accuracy and precision in identifying faces.More details are provided in the folder named Face_Recognition_CNN